 If you receive little recognition from your boss, think how little recognition he might get from his manager.
 Maybe he copies the counter-productive management style of his boss as normal practice.
 Try to find out why your boss is so hostile.
 For example, you could ask: “It seems that you are very busy, maybe I can help you with something?”

-2. Stop supporting the bad behaviour
+2. Stop supporting the bad behavior

-3. Encourage positive behaviour
+3. Encourage positive behavior

 4. Seek help from those that do get along with the boss